xxniiinxx/solana-casino-jackpot/README.md

 **Telegram**: [@xxninex](https://t.me/xxninex) (ID: xxninex)

 For questions, support, or collaboration related to this Web3 jackpot casino game, reach out via Telegram.

 ---

+## FAQ

+### Is this financial advice?

+No. This project is for educational purposes only.
+Use at your own risk.

+### Can I fork and modify this?

+Yes.
+MIT licensed — fork, modify, and contribute via pull requests.

+## Disclaimer

+Not financial advice.
+Trading and software use involves risk.
+Past performance does not guarantee future results.

+---